 For decades, our utility segment has been at the forefront of efforts to improve safety while reducing direct methane emissions from our pipelines through system modernization, as well as initiatives to lower our customers’ carbon footprint through energy efficiency and conservation.
 Significant initiatives and achievements include:

-We’re a proud partner in the EPA’s Natural Gas STAR Methane Challenge Program.
+We’re a proud partner in the EPA Methane Challenge Program.
 Through this program, we have made voluntary commitments to reduce methane emissions by replacing aging mains and services as well as monitoring damage causing the uncontrolled release of natural gas.
 As a Methane Challenge partner, National Fuel will also provide data beyond that required by current regulations.

 National Fuel Gas Distribution Corporation reports direct and indirect GHG emissions, including methane, under the EPA’s GHGRP for both our New York and Pennsylvania service territories.
 See National Fuel Gas Distribution Corporation’s EPA reported emissions data.

 In addition to mandatory reporting, National Fuel voluntarily discloses various emissions metrics developed by the American Gas Association (AGA) and the Edison Electric Institute (EEI).
-Going forward, the AGA-EEI partnership, led by a CEO taskforce, has established the Natural Gas Sustainability Initiative (NGSI), which is in the process of developing additional metrics beyond those required by mandatory reporting.
+The AGA-EEI partnership, led by a CEO taskforce, has established the Natural Gas Sustainability Initiative (NGSI), which developed additional metrics beyond those required by mandatory reporting.
 National Fuel has been an active participant in this process.

 Although New York’s ambitious Climate Leadership and Community Protection Act (CLCPA) creates additional challenges, National Fuel’s aggressive modernization program has positioned us to meet, and likely exceed, CLCPA’s 2030 goal to reduce GHG emissions by 40% from 1990 levels.